Here’s SQL query to delete specific row /or group of rows explained for your use in projects.

 Here’re a few points to consider before DELETE a row from a Table.

 - The delete removes data from your chosen table.

-That’s right; you go to all that effort crafting designs, building physical models, and coding a variety of tools to create and manage your data, and with one little statement you can remove the lot.
+- You go to all that effort crafting designs, building physical models, and coding a variety of tools to create and manage your data.
+With one little statement you can remove the lot.

-It removes unwanted data from a table.
-The delete statement takes this basic form:
+- Okay, It removes unwanted data from a table.

 Here’s how delete query works

 - For those of you who’ve used other databases that are somewhat lax about the standard and syntactical correctness, the word from is not optional.

 - As with the other DML statements, the where clause is optional.
 By not specifying a where clause, all rows from a table will be removed.

 - Using a where clause limits the rows deleted to those that match the specified criteria.
 Related : 238 top SQL queries

 - One interesting aspect of the DB2 delete and update implementation is that you’ll see a warning if the criteria you specify don’t match any rows; that is